 If you’d rather set up your RV or trailer outside of the park there are plenty of private campgrounds to choose from to enjoy the coastal scenery.
 These campgrounds can offer a range of family activities and amenities such as laundry facilities and swimming pools.
 You can enjoy access to the Gulf Coast from a slightly more inland location.

 Situated inside the stunning natural scenery of the Alabama Gulf Coast is an 18-hole championship golf course that will be a relaxing and rewarding experience to play.
-The Refuge Golf Club also features a driving range, putting green and indoor Grill and Pro Shop.
+The Refuge Golf Club also features a driving range, putting green, and indoor Grill and Pro Shop.
 Once you’re done with your round of golf, you can bring your rig by the grill for delicious breakfast, sandwiches, and draft beers.
 The Pro Shop serves the 18-hole championship golf course and will fit all your golf gear needs.